Chhena: Production

 In the case of sweet production, the cheese is drained, kneaded on a wooden board and mixed with sugar and a binding agent such as arrowroot or semolina flour.
 It is common now for machines to be used for the kneading process.
 The chhena is then rolled into balls ready for use in confectionary making.
-Some of these popular sweets and desserts that use Chhena as their base include rasogolla, sandesh, chum-chum, chhana murki, chhana podo, Ras malai, chhana balushahi, and khorma/belgrami.
+Some of the popular sweets and desserts that use chhena as their base include rasogolla, sandesh, chum-chum, chhana murki, chhana podo, Ras malai, chhana balushahi, and khorma/belgrami.
 Chhena has also been blended with cream and made into a commercial refrigerated spreadable cheese.
 The chhena production process can be used to create a bioplastic which presents future innovation opportunities for the technology sector of India.
 However, this has raised ethical concerns domestically regarding food security for the wider population, as segments of the population struggle with rising food prices and malnutrition.

-Nutritious beverages can be created from the whey that is typically discarded in the production process of the Chhena by fermenting it with bacteria cultures "Streptococcus thermophilus NCDC-74 and Yoghurt culture YC-470".
+Nutritious beverages can be created from the whey that is typically discarded in the production process of chhena by fermenting it with bacteria cultures "Streptococcus thermophilus NCDC-74 and Yoghurt culture YC-470".
 Lactic bacteria can ferment lactose into lactic acid, which means that people with dairy intolerances would be able to consume the beverages.
 The whey can also be used to make puras, otherwise known as pancakes.
 The whey must be of high quality and handled hygienically, otherwise the created products may have undesirable qualities and become not suitable for consumption.
 Three million tonnes of whey is produced each year in the chhena production process and it is typically dumped into the environment, where it is a substantial problem as a pollutant as it has a high amount of organic matter in its mass.